 Other ingredients and additives may also be used in winemaking– and they’re not likely to be on the label — such as gelatin, isinglass, albumin (from egg whites), charcoal, acacia (gum arabic), and calcium alginate.
 These ingredients are not usually detectable in the final product.

 Many of them might pass the kitchen test, but others might not.
 Also, many are from animal sources (the charcoal may come from animal bones, and isinglass comes from fish bladders — who knew?), so vegans may want to look for vegan-certified wines.

 Personally, I’ll drink my friends’ wines first (hint, hint), and once that’s gone, I’ll still drink commercial wine in October, especially if it’s biodynamic.

 Although I don’t recommend distilling your own (and it may be illegal in your area), it’s certainly possible to do this at home.
 Just skip the gimmicky flavored ones, like “Cucumber Vodka” (Easy solution: Just add your own cucumber!).

 Of course, it depends on how picky you want to be.
 If you’re going all-out, you may wish to consider what sugars/starches are being used to feed the fermentation process.

-Also note, if it’s a jug of drink mix that contains alcohol, they’re not required to disclose the ingredients.
+Also note, if it’s a bottle of drink mix that contains alcohol (think “Margaritaville”), they’re not required to disclose the ingredients.
 Those are likely sweetened with high fructose corn syrup, and often contain artificial flavors and colors, but you have no way of knowing for sure.